learnlatex/learnlatex.github.io/en/lesson-08.md

 ```

-## Short Cuts and other Preamble Content
+## Shortcuts and other preamble content

 The list of possible types in the preamble above only showed the column
 alignments available, but LaTeX has more things to offer in the preamble.
 What